mort666/bw-clients/apps/desktop/desktop_native/macos_provider/README.md

 When modal mode is activated, the desktop app turns into a smaller modal that is always on top and cannot be resized.
 This is done to improve the UX of performing a passkey operation (or SSH operation).
 Once the operation is completed, the app returns to normal mode and its previous position.

+We are not using electron modal windows, for a couple reason.
+It would require us to send data in yet another layer of IPC, but also because we'd need to bootstrap entire renderer/app instead of reusing the existing window.

 Some modal modes may hide the 'traffic buttons' (window controls) due to design requirements.